 The diagnosis of craniofacial malformations starts from the clinical examination that is performed by the craniofacial surgeon.
-At the end of the clinical examination it is likely to be asked from the patient to make a CT or MRI.
-This is happened because these tests give the doctor the opportunity to assess in detail the skeleton of the skull and face as well as the central nervous system (CNS).
+At the end of the clinical examination it is likely to ask the patient to make a CT or MRI.
+This happens because these tests give the doctor the opportunity to assess in detail the skeleton of the skull and face as well as the central nervous system (CNS).
 More specifically:

-- A CT scan is able to show the skeletal molecules, helping to a detailed assessment of the craniofacial skeleton morphology.
+- A CT scan shows the skeletal molecules, aiding a detailed assessment of the craniofacial skeleton morphology.

-- An MRI is able to show the soft tissues, presenting analytically the state of the brain.
+- An MRI shows the soft tissues, presenting analytically the state of the brain.

-In a second time, if the surgical repair of the case is considered necessary, the imaging tests play an important role in the surgical planning.
+In a second phase, if the surgical repair of the case is considered necessary, the imaging tests play an important role in the surgical planning.

 - Both CT and MRI are not painful examinations.
 CT takes less than 1 minute, while the MRI takes about half an hour.

-- In infants and children, it is required general anesthesia in order not to move at all during the examination.
+- In infants and children, general anesthesia is required in order not to move at all during the examination.
 (If there is some kind of movement during the scan, the image quality is altered)

 - During CT, the patient is exposed to radiation, while in MRI not.

-- The radiation has been implicated in causing cancer and therefore should make every effort to reduce the dose to get the child's organs.
-Make sure that the center where makes CT scans applies strict protocols that prescribe low radiation doses for CT scans in children.
+- The radiation has been implicated for causing cancer and therefore every effort should be made to reduce the dose that gets into the child's organs.
+Make sure that the center where CT scans are applied follows strict protocols that prescribe low radiation doses for CT scans in children.

-- With the use of low-dose radiation protocol, the radiation that the child takes is 20-fold reduced in relation to an adult’s protocol.
+- With the use of low-dose radiation protocol, the radiation that the child takes is 20-fold reduced compared to an adult’s protocol.

-- The radiation dose that the patient takes it has been recorded by modern computed tomography machines.
+- The radiation dose that the patient takes has been recorded by modern computed tomography machines.

-- The factors that determine the radiation dose is mA (milli Ampere) and KV (kilo volt).
+- The factors that determine the radiation dose are the mA (milli Ampere) and the KV (kilo volt).

-- The mA determine the number of photons while KV their permeability.
+- The mA determines the number of photons while the KV their permeability.